In this article:

 What is a Foreign Languages and Literatures Degree?

-A foreign languages and literatures degree centers on learning different languages and understanding their cultural backgrounds.
-Students not only gain skills in speaking, reading, and writing in one or more foreign languages but also explore the literature, history, and customs of the regions where these languages are spoken.
-The goal is to build strong language skills and a deep knowledge of the cultures and histories linked to these languages.
+A foreign languages and literatures degree focuses on teaching students how to speak, read, and write in one or more foreign languages.
+It also explores the history, culture, and literature of the regions where these languages are spoken.
+This program helps students develop strong communication skills and a deep understanding of different cultures.

 Program Options